-I am currently part of Cultural Adaptations a Creative Europe project, led by Creative Carbon Scotland with partners in four EU countries, on culture’s role in society’s adaptation to climate, and the Adaptation issues that cultural organisations need to think about.
+I am currently part of Cultural Adaptations a Creative Europe project, led by Creative Carbon Scotland with partners in four EU countries.
+This project is focused on culture’s role in society’s adaptation to climate, and the Adaptation issues that cultural organisations need to think about.

 Lead by Creative Carbon Scotland, Cultural Adaptations seeks to find creative, innovative and place-based responses to climate change impacts, equipping cultural organisations and cities with the knowledge and skills they need.